nextcloud/spreed/docs/call.md

 * API v3: 🏁 Removed with API v4: Nextcloud 21 only
 * API v4: Base endpoint `/ocs/v2.php/apps/spreed/api/v4`: since Nextcloud 22

+!!! note

+    At the moment, joining a room is only possible with cookies, as you need a session.

 ## Get list of connected participants

 * Method: `GET`